Christina Rossetti: Modelling

-Rossetti sat for several of Dante Gabriel Rossetti's paintings.
-In 1848, she sat for the Virgin Mary in his first completed oil painting, The Girlhood of Mary Virgin, and the first work he inscribed with the initials "PRB", later revealed as standing for the Pre-Raphaelite Brotherhood.
-The following year she modelled for his depiction of the Annunciation, Ecce Ancilla Domini.
-A line from her poem "Who shall deliver me?" inspired a painting by Fernand Khnopff called I lock my door upon myself.
-In 1849 she again became seriously ill with depression, and around 1857 had a major religious crisis.
+Christina sat for several of Dante Gabriel Rossetti's paintings.
+In 1848 she sat for the Virgin Mary in his first completed oil painting, The Girlhood of Mary Virgin, the first work he inscribed with the initials "PRB", for the Pre-Raphaelite Brotherhood.
+The following year Christina modelled for his depiction of the Annunciation, Ecce Ancilla Domini!

+Christina was also an artist, attending the North London Drawing School in the early 1850s, and later producing her own drawings as guides for the illustrators of her poetry books.